It's July 2018 and PKNA is looking to revise our boundaries. Look here soon for news!

 The name of this Association shall be the Penn Knox Neighborhood Association (“PKNA”).

-Section 2 - Boundaries
+Section 2 - Proposed revised boundaries

 The Association shall encompass that portion of the City of Philadelphia, Pennsylvania whose boundaries are defined by the following: